-Muscle twitching at rest is not uncommon and this can be caused be a variety of things, rarely it can indicate a nervous system problem but this tends to be the exception.
+Muscle twitching (fasciculation) at rest is not uncommon.
+The twitches themselves are minor involuntary muscle contractions – often occurring in the finger, eye or leg muscles – and can be caused be a variety of things.
+Rarely twitching can indicate a nervous system problem but this tends to be the exception.

-More commonly muscle twitches at rest such as you have been noticing with your thumb recently, can be associated with stress, anxiety, caffeine intake, exercise, with twitching being seen after exercise, lack of sleep, nutrient deficiencies, and side effects of some medications including oestrogens, it can also sometimes indicate an electrolyte imbalance such as low potassium but this tends to be less common as well.
-As you can see there are many possible causes and this list is not exhaustive.
+More commonly, muscle twitches at rest such as you have been noticing with your thumb recently can be associated with stress and anxiety, caffeine intake, lack of sleep, exercise (with twitching occurring after exercise), nutrient deficiencies, dehydration, and the side effects of some medications, including oestrogens.
+It can also sometimes indicate an electrolyte imbalance such as low potassium but this tends to be less common as well.

-Benign twitches such as those caused by the above are very normal and quite common and they can tend to come and go over a period of days.
-It is only when twitches become more long term, lasting over a period of weeks, or are associated with a loss of sensation, muscle, and weakness in the limb affected then a visit to a Dr would be advised.
+Benign twitches such as those caused by the above are normal and quite common and they can tend to come and go over a period of days.
+It is only when twitches become more long term, lasting over a period of weeks, or are associated with a loss of sensation, muscle and weakness in the limb affected that a visit to a doctor would be advised.

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.